 Nicole Branagh is a professional volleyball player who has taken her skills from the court to the sand.
 A Bay Area native, she played indoor volleyball at the University of Minnesota before going pro and, eventually, making the switch to beach volleyball.
 Nicole is currently training for Tokyo 2020 where she hopes to best her 5th place performance at the 2008 Beijing Olympics.
-During her down time, she enjoys spending time with loved ones and doing anything outside, whether that means going to be beach, riding bikes, or hiking.
+During her down time, she enjoys spending time with loved ones and doing anything outside, whether that means going to the beach, riding bikes, or hiking.

 Here, Nicole shares a little more about herself, in her own words.